jakelequire/jakelequire/README.md

 ## Hi there 👋
 I'm a self-taught software developer with a passion for coding and a knack for problem-solving.
-My journey has taken me through various languages and technologies, including TypeScript,  JavaScript, C, and Web Development.
+My journey has taken me through various languages and technologies, including TypeScript,  JavaScript, C/C++, and more.
 Despite having few public projects, I've amassed significant experience through personal my projects.
 Here are a few highlights:

 - **Web Development:** Proficient in building responsive and dynamic web applications.